mfrench730/career_cracker/README.md

 - Build the **backend** (Django)
 - Build the **frontend** (React)
-- Start the database (if applicable)
+- Start the **database**

-Once done, the backend will be available at `http://localhost:8000` and the frontend at `http://localhost:5173`.
+Once done, the backend will be available at `http://localhost:8000` and the frontend at `http://localhost:3000`.

 ### 3. Stop the Containers